How To - Build a High-Quality Radio-less AllStar Node for Under $100

 → Keyboard Errors: Disabled

-→ Fastboot: Auto
+→ Fastboot: Thorough

 Virtualization Support: Disabled

 My testing of the usbradio driver in carrierfrom=usbinvert mode (using the iaxRpt PC app recording directly (software loopback) into Audacity) showed that usbradio bandpasses and limits the outgoing IAX audio, which results in a significant reduction in overall dynamic range and loudness.
 Thus I recommend the simpleusb driver as this transmits the mic audio over IAX exactly as it came in from the ADC.
-Usbradio's limiting and bandpass filtering could be useful if they were more flexible but there seems to be no option for makeup gain thus all audio is limited to <~-10dBFS.
+Usbradio's limiting and bandpass filtering could be useful if they were more flexible but there seems to be no option for makeup gain thus all audio is limited to ~-10dBFS.

 rpt.conf Recommended Settings